These suggestions I am modestly calling the best Buddhist books of all time.

 The Dhammapada, by Gil Fronsdal

-Being Dharma: A Sampling of the Buddha’s Teachings, by Ajahn Chah
+Being Dharma: The Essence of the Buddha’s Teachings, by Ajahn Chah

 The Buddha Before Buddhism: Wisdom from the Early Teachings, by Gil Fronsdal